-There is significant value inherent to buildings that have achieved the US Green Building Council's Leadership in Energy and Environmental Design® ("LEED") certification, EPA ENERGY STAR certification, and/or Climate Neutral Certification.
+There is significant value inherent to buildings that have achieved the US Green Building Council's Leadership in Energy and Environmental Design® ("LEED") certification, GreenPoint RATED, EPA ENERGY STAR certification, and/or Climate Neutral Certification.
 These national consensus standards limit risk and uncertainty especially for the capital markets.
 This value can be reflected in the criteria and financial underwriting processes used by appraisers, lenders, and property investors.
-Risk-based investment underwriting practices can evolve to effectively incorporate this value by quantifying and certifying an asset's LEED rating, ENERGY STAR score, and/or Climate Neutral Certification.
-This certification can then be used to further quantify risk-reduction in the underwriting guidelines of financial institutions investing in residential real estate.
+Risk-based investment underwriting practices can evolve to effectively incorporate this value by quantifying and certifying a home's LEED rating, ENERGY STAR score, and/or Climate Neutral Certification.
+This certification can then be used to further quantify risk-reduction in the underwriting quidelines of financial institutions investing in residential real estate.

-As example, the USGBC's LEED rating system qualifies an asset on several critical areas including energy and water efficiency, indoor environmental quality, and overall location among others which is then verified through independent third-party certification.
-Achievement of key LEED points positively impacts an asset's financial attractiveness, risk profile, and market competitiveness.
+As example, the USGBC's LEED rating system qualifies a home on several critical areas including energy and water efficiency, indoor environmental quality, and overall location among others which is then verified through independent third-party certification.
+Achievement of key LEED and GreenPoint RATED points positively impacts an asset's financial attractiveness, risk profile, and market competitiveness.

-These consensus standards advance transparency on real estate asset attributes that reflect current and future material financial value.
-Incorporating these attributes into the asset underwriting process is important for accurately assessing a certified asset's value in comparison to non-certified assets.
+These consensus standards advance transparency on real estate attributes that reflect current and future material financial value.
+Incorporating these attributes into the property's underwriting process is important for accurately assessing a certified home's value in comparison to non-certified properties.

-This Residential Green Building Investment Underwriting Standard ("Standard") addresses the USGBC LEED, EPA ENERGY STAR, and Climate Neutral standards with particular attention paid to breaking down key areas directly affecting financial value.
-In doing so, the Standard associates appropriate LEED points, an asset's ENERGY STAR score, and Climate Neutral aspects to residential property value.
-The tangible and intangible characteristics of green buildings, if transparently identified, can have a corresponding positive impact on the valuation of green buildings relative to comparable conventionally constructed buildings.
-GreenPoint Rated Homes as third party verified through Build It Green, a nonprofit public charity, were ruled to be equivalent to LEED Homes and part of this Standard for new and existing homes and pursuant to the Commercial Standard, for multifamily properties: http://www.builditgreen.org.
-This equivalency was unanimously approved by the Green Building Underwriting Committee as a Standard Interpretation on February 10, 2009 pursuant to the equivalency option of § 5 of the Standard.
+This Residential Green Building Investment Underwriting Standard ("Standard") addresses the USGBC LEED, GreenPoint RATED EPA ENERGY STAR, and Climate Neutral standards with particular attention paid to breaking down key areas directly affecting financial value.
+In doing so, the Standard associates appropriate LEED and GreenPoint points, a home's ENERGY STAR score, and Climate Neutral aspects to residential property value.
+The tangible and intangible characteristics of green buildings, if transparently identified, can have a corresponding positive valuation impact on green buildings relative to comparable conventionally constructed buildings.

-This Standard provides the real estate industry with a means to identify green building attributes along a sliding scale based on property characteristics identified by LEED, ENERGY STAR, Climate Neutral Certification, and GreenPoint Rated.
+This Standard provides the real estate industry with a means to identify green building attributes along a sliding scale based on property characteristics identified by LEED, GreenPoint RATED, ENERGY STAR and Climate Neutral Certification.
 With a reliable quantification system, the real estate industry can tangibly recognize the green building "dividend" and include it in property valuation analysis, real estate equity and debt underwriting, secondary market securitizations, and portfolio analysis.

-To accomplish this, the Standard associates appropriate LEED points, an asset's ENERGY STAR score, Climate Neutral aspects, and GreenPoint Rated points to financial decision points for primary and secondary market participants by deriving the CMP Green Value ScoreTM.
-The CMP Green Value Score is a mathematical score ranging from 0-100 based on how an asset performs on the ENERGY STAR, LEED, Climate Neutral standard, and GreenPoint Rated.
-The intent is to use the CMP Green Value Score as a compliment to existing underwriting processes and disclosures, informing primary and secondary market investors as to an asset's or portfolio's green performance on financially tangible attributes.
+To accomplish this, the Standard associates appropriate LEED and GreenPoint points, a home's ENERGY STAR score, and Climate Neutral aspects to financial decision points for primary and secondary market participants by deriving the CMP Green Value ScoreTM.
+The CMP Green Value Score is a mathematical score ranging from 25-100 based on how a home performs on the ENERGY STAR, LEED, GreenPoint, and Climate Neutral standard.
+The intent is to use the CMP Green Value Score as a compliment to existing underwriting processes and disclosures, informing primary and secondary market investors as to a property's or portfolio's green performance on financially tangible attributes.